 United States v.
 JM

 JM was the owner and president of a company specializing in the distribution of industrial materials and equipment.
-JM hired Mr. Goldberg to represent him when he was investigated and charged with wire fraud for what is commonly referred to as procurement fraud where JM entered into procurement contracts with the City of Chicago for approximately $11.7 million and $1.45 million.
-Federal prosecutors wanted to hold JM responsible for the full value of the contracts; Mr. Goldberg’s first successfully convinced the government that JM is not legally responsible for the face value of the contracts.
-Next and thanks to Mr. Goldberg’s advocacy, he convinced the Court not to sentence JM to prison and JM was sentenced to one day “time served.”
+JM hired Mr. Goldberg to represent him when he was investigated by federal agents and charged with wire fraud, for what is commonly referred to as procurement fraud where JM entered into separate procurement contracts with the City of Chicago for approximately $11.7 million and $1.45 million.
+Given the significant evidence presented, JM pled guilty.
+Federal prosecutors wanted to hold JM responsible for the full value of the contracts; however, Mr. Goldberg successfully convinced the government that under the nuances of the federal sentencing guidelines, JM is not legally responsible for anywhere near the face value of the contracts, which drastically reduced JM’s advisory sentence under the guidelines.
+Next, at sentencing, Mr. Goldberg convinced the federal judge that even the government’s revised approached to the so-called loss was overstated, but most importantly and thanks to Mr. Goldberg’s advocacy, he convinced the federal judge to sentence JM to a period of probation instead of prison.

 United States v.
 GC